 An Overview of the Domestic Production Activities Deduction

-Certain companies have been able to take a 3 percent deduction for U.S. based business activities since 2005.
-"Every small business is the manufacturing industry should be looking at this as a tax deduction.
-While Section 199 comes with a very complex set of rules, chances are small businesses will qualify for the deduction much easier than the rules depict," according to Paul Schlather, Independent Director of Stonebridge, Inc.
+"Every small business in the manufacturing industry should be looking at this as a tax deduction.
+While Section 199 comes with a very complex set of rules, chances are that small businesses will qualify for the deduction much easier than the rules depict," according to Paul Schlather, Independent Director of Stonebridge, Inc.

 The Basics of the Section 199 Deduction

 Businesses with "qualified production activities" can take a tax deduction of 3 percent from net income.
+That's the easy part.
 The more complicated the business, the more complicated the math for calculating the domestic production activities deduction.

-In a nutshell, businesses engaged in manufacturing and other qualified production activities will have to implement cost accounting mechanisms to make sure their tax deduction is accurately calculated.
+In a nutshell, businesses engaged in manufacturing and other qualified production activities must implement cost accounting mechanisms to make sure that their tax deductions are accurately calculated.

-A business engaged in the following lines of business may qualify for the domestic production activities deduction.
+A company engaged in the following lines of business can qualify for the domestic production activities deduction.
 The "qualified production activities" eligible for claiming the deduction under Internal Revenue Code Section 199 include:

 - Manufacturing based in the U.S.

 - Selling, leasing, or licensing items that have been manufactured in the U.S.

 - Selling, leasing, or licensing motion pictures that have been produced in the U.S.